Table for Six 2: Development

 Due to the commercial success of Table for Six (2022), which had held the record for the second highest-grossing Hong Kong film of all time, director-screenwriter Sunny Chan planned to produce a sequel before the end of its theatrical run.
 Chan began writing the screenplay in February 2023, following the stage play adaptation of the first film, describing the creative process as "rushed".
 He initially conceived the project as a standalone sequel unrelated to the first film, featuring an entirely different cast and story similar to All's Well, Ends Well (1992) and it sequel All's Well, Ends Well 1997 (1997), but he appreciated the performances and unique family dynamics of the first film's characters and chose to continue their story instead.
 Chan noted that he drew inspiration from the American sitcom Friends when creating the six main characters, which significantly shortened the screenwriting process since he did not need to invent new characters.
-In the first film, the narrative revolves around five family meals at the characters' home, while Chan maintained a similar structure by intertwining the entire story with three wedding banquets, aiming to explore themes of love and family as the characters confront each other's personal struggles in the second film.
+In the first film, the narrative revolves around five family meals at the characters' home, while Chan maintained a similar structure by intertwining the entire story with three wedding banquets, aiming to examine love and family as the characters confront each other's personal struggles in the second film.
 On 6 October 2023, Edko Films announced the production of Table for Six 2 on social media, confirming that Fish Liew would reprise her cameo role as the Chan siblings' mother, while new additions to the cast included Peter Lai, Tse Kwan-ho, Ram Chiang, Law Lan, Michelle Yim, Bowie Wu, Dee Ho, Tony Wu, Jeffrey Ngai, Jennifer Yu, Renci Yeung, Ling Man-lung, and Locker Lam, although it was not confirmed whether the six lead actors from the first film would return.
 Most of the cast members were from the TVB series Heart of Greed (2007) or the New Year film A Guilty Conscience (2023).
 Chan specifically cast Ling Man-lung after collaborating with him on the stage play Yat-sen (2022), where Ling also spent three days helping to choreograph the dance sequence in the film.
 The film was presented at TIFFCOM, the film market of the Tokyo International Film Festival, in the same month.